yostane/xamarin_guide/ItemsDetailXamarin/README.md

 }
 ```

 Launch the app again.
 Wow it works :sparkler:.
-However, there are no thumbnails for now.
+However, there are no thumbnails yet.
 The next section deals with that.

 !["App shows posts without thumbnails"](./assets/posts_no_thumbnails.png)

 ## Displaying thumbnails

 As the previous tasks, showing thumbnails is very easy.
-Since the `ImageUrl` property was already bound in the view, we just need to set a correct ImageUrl and that's it.
-Xamarin automatically, downloads the images and as a bonus, caches it for us.
+Since the `ImageUrl` property was already bound to list items, we just need to set a correct ImageUrl and that's it.
+Xamarin automatically, downloads the images, show it and as a bonus, caches it for us.

-In this guide, we are going to download images from [picsum.photos](https://picsum.photos/), particularly this type of url: [https://picsum.photos/70/?image={an integer value}](https://picsum.photos/70/?image=[an integer value) where the integer value corresponds the index of the post in the list.
+In this guide, we are going to download images from [picsum.photos](https://picsum.photos/), particularly this type of url: [https://picsum.photos/70/?image={an integer value}](https://picsum.photos/70/?image=[an integer value) where the integer value corresponds to the index of the post in the list.
 For example the thumbnail url of the post at index 57 is [https://picsum.photos/70/?image=58](https://picsum.photos/70/?image=58).
 In code, update the `UpdatePostsAsync` method as follows:

 ```cs
 public async Task UpdatePostsAsync()